lakhansamani/lakhan.me/_blog/introducing-authorizer.md

 ## Motivation behind [Authorizer](https://authorizer.dev)

-- Din't want to implement the same logic again and again
+- Didn't want to implement the same logic again and again
 - Needed single source of data.
-If I use 3rd party services user data might be at different place and application data might be at different place.
+If I use 3rd party services user data might be at different places and application data might be at a different place.
-- Din't want to pay for services like [auth0](https://auth0.com/) based on user count.
+- Didn't want to pay for services like [auth0](https://auth0.com/) based on user count.
 This model is painful as application scales.
 - Needed authorization service always running as it can add more latency if implemented with serverless architecture, which will put service to sleep when not used.
-Also it can come with complexity of more open db connections as app scales
+Also, it can come with the complexity of more open DB connections as the app scales
-- Needed a graphical representation of user data, that is the reason I used GraphQL which will help us link user information with other application data and generate the linked graph (Helpful when application is using GraphQL under the hood)
+- Needed a graphical representation of user data, that is the reason I used GraphQL which will help us link user information with other application data and generate the linked graph (Helpful when the application is using GraphQL under the hood)

 ## Check how you can integrate this with React Application